Brijuni

-The islands gained worldwide fame in 1956 when the main leaders of the Non-Aligned Movement met with the host, Yugoslav president Tito, to form the Brioni Declaration which served as the foundation for the policies the movement would follow.
+The islands gained worldwide fame in 1956 during the Brioni Meeting when the main leaders of the Non-Aligned Movement met with the host, Yugoslav president Tito, to form the Brioni Declaration which served as the foundation for the policies the movement would follow.
 Another event which took place on the islands was the 1991 Brioni Agreement.

 History

-The Brijuni islands were called by ancient Greeks Pollariae or Pullariae (Πολλάριαι), and later, they were called Brioniano.
+The Brijuni islands were called Pollariae or Pullariae (Πολλάριαι) by the ancient Greeks, and later, they were called Brioniano.

 The Brijuni Islands had some Ancient Roman settlements, but up to the late 19th century the islands were mainly used for their quarries, which have been worked on for centuries.
 The islands belonged to Venice from the Middle Ages, and stone from the islands was used to build the palaces and bridges of the city.
 The islands were part of the Illyrian Provinces after Napoleon's brief annexation.

 In 1815 the islands became part of the Austrian Empire, which later became Austria-Hungary.
 During this period the islands' quarries first supplied stone to Vienna and Berlin.
-With the erection of a naval base in the harbour of Pula, the Austrians built a strong fortress, "Fort Tegetthoff," on Veliki Brijun Island Island, together with minor fortifications on some of the others.
+With the erection of a naval base in the harbour of Pula, the Austrians built a strong fortress, "Fort Tegetthoff," on Veli Brijun Island Island, together with minor fortifications on some of the others.

-The Austro-Hungarian Navy abandoned the fortress, and in 1894 the Viennese business magnate Paul Kupelwieser bought the whole archipelago and created an exclusive beach resort.
+The Austro-Hungarian Navy abandoned the fortress, and in 1893 the Viennese business magnate Paul Kupelwieser bought the whole archipelago and began to create an exclusive beach resort.
 In 1900 Kupelwieser invited Robert Koch, the renowned microbiologist, to conduct his malaria eradication experiments on Brijuni.
 Koch and his associates were successful, and in 1901 the island was declared malaria-free.

-The estate was supplemented with first class hotels, restaurants, beach resorts, a casino and a yacht harbour and became a focal point in social life on the Austrian Riviera.
-Kupelwieser also established a sailing regatta, a golf course and – due to the flourish of Austrian Culture – various musical concerts and literature events.
-The Brijuni islands became popular as a destination for the Viennese upper class and were visited by members of the Imperial family and other wealthy European bourgeois and aristocrats.
+The estate was supplemented with a harbour, water of the Istrian hills down under the sea, wonderful parks, vineyards, milk-oeconomy ("Imperial cheese" was famous, James Joyce enjoyed), first class hotels, a bath inside with warm saltwater, restaurants, beach resorts, tennis and a yacht harbour and became a focal point in social life on the Austrian Riviera.
+Many famous poets, actors, artists visited the isle (Hugo Charlemont painted about 150 pictures showing Brionian motives).
+Kupelwieser also established a sailing regatta and – due to the flourish of Austrian Culture – various musical concerts and literature events.
+The Brijuni islands (called always Brioni) became popular as a destination for the Viennese upper class, people of industry and culture and were visited by members of the Imperial family.

 During The Great War the Austro-Hungarian navy had a submarine base here.